Stephen Curry: Injury and comeback (2019–2021)

 Curry was expected to take on a greater offensive load in the 2019–20 season with Thompson out injured and Kevin Durant having left the Warriors as a free agent.
 On October 30, 2019, against the Phoenix Suns in the fourth game of the season, Curry drove to the basket and collided with the Suns' Aron Baynes, who was trying to take a charge.
 Baynes fell on Curry's left hand, which required surgery to repair his broken second metacarpal.
 He was expected to be out at least three months.
-On March 5, 2020, Curry returned against the Raptors and recorded 23 points, six rebounds and seven assists in a 121–113 Warriors' loss.
+On March 5, 2020, Curry returned against the Toronto Raptors and recorded 23 points, six rebounds and seven assists in a 121–113 Warriors' loss.

-On December 27, 2020, Curry put up 36 points in a 129–128 win over the Chicago Bulls.
-With this game, he joined Ray Allen and Reggie Miller as the only players to have scored more than 2,500 career three-pointers in NBA history.
-On January 3, 2021, Curry scored a career-high 62 points in a 137–122 win against the Portland Trail Blazers.
+On December 27, 2020, Curry put up 36 points in a 129–128 win over the Chicago Bulls, becoming the fastest player in NBA history to reach 2,500 career three-pointers.
+On January 3, 2021, Curry scored a career-high 62 points on 18-of-31 shooting in a 137–122 win against the Portland Trail Blazers.
 On January 4, he was named the Player of the Week for the Western Conference.
 On January 23, in a game against the Utah Jazz, Curry hit 5 three-pointers, moving his career total up to 2,562, passing Miller to move up to second in the NBA's career three-pointers list, trailing only Allen.
 At the 2021 All-Star Game, he won his second Three-Point Contest after making his last shot in the final round to edge Mike Conley Jr. 28–27.
 On March 15, against the Los Angeles Lakers, Curry passed Guy Rodgers (4,855) as the franchise's leader in career assists.